jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Now after entering the menuconfig command, it nagivates to the page then simply click Save [S] then quit [Q] the config menu now build the hello-world    program
+-> After entering the menuconfig command, it nagivates to the page then simply click Save [S] then quit [Q] the config menu will now build the hello-world    program